 |Reuters||Reuters DK2000 systems – KDW turrets|

-What can I do to reduce the risk to voice trading operations?
+What can I do to reduce the risk to trader voice operations?

-There’s a couple of options available for clients looking to replace these aging trader voice systems:
+There are a couple of options available for clients looking to replace these ageing trader voice systems:

 |1.
 Consultancy Process||2.
 Engage with a specialist trader voice firm|